aurxdev/thalassa/README.md

 # Thalassa Project

 This project is a 2D mophing application in JS, similar to the Thalassa opening sequence. (https://www.youtube.com/watch?v=3rHjw3Y8IMA)
+I developed in oriented object with immutable objects.
-It allows you to create and visualize morphing between polylines.
+This application allows you to create and visualize morphing between polylines.
 The morphing algorithm means to calculate average of each segment depending on alpha.

 ![alt text](src/thalassa.png?raw=true)